clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 * Student is disruptive
 * Student is disengaged

+DISCUSS!

+# Discussion: Coaching

+#### What are the benefits of having two coaches in a group?
+#### How can you divide the roles between the coaches?
+#### How can you get a good dynamic between the whole team, both attendees and coaches?

+DISCUSS!

 # Build a Team

 * ClojureBridge normally makes a distinction between coaches and TAs (teaching assistants).
 * We will try to form groups with two coaches per group.
 * You can decide on one coach to take the lead, or you can tag-team.
 * There will also be some "floating" TAs that can go around ang help.

-# Discussion: Coaching

-#### What are the benefits of having two coaches in a group?
-#### How can you divide the roles between the coaches?
-#### How can you get a good dynamic between the whole team, both attendees and coaches?

 # Coaching Dynamics (Ideas)